 Mia has made her home in several Villa Albertine cities.
 Born and raised in San Francisco, she is a graduate of the University of Chicago, where she earned degrees with honors in Global Studies and French Literature.
 Now a proud New Yorker, after hours you’re likely to spot her biking through Prospect Park or hunting down the perfect egg and cheese bagel.

 Caite Panzer is a lifelong Francophile whose career has spanned several areas covered by the Cultural Services, from higher education to publishing.
 After earning a bachelor’s degree in Comparative Literature from Princeton University and a master’s degree in European Literature and Culture from Cambridge University, she spent four years in France, first taking part in a teaching exchange with the University of Paris then shifting to a marketing and communications role supporting the HEC Paris MBA Program’s outreach to alumni and donors.
 She subsequently worked as a communications consultant, developing online media strategies and content for a diverse portfolio of leading French companies.
 In her more recent roles in global publishing at Oxford University Press and Scholastic, Caite developed sales and marketing strategies for the world’s largest academic and children’s publishers and interacted with leading members of the international publishing community.
-As Director of Partnerships & Development for Villa Albertine and the Cultural Services of the French Embassy, Caite oversees all aspects of fundraising and partnership development, with a view to expanding these institutions’ reach and impact; she now coordinates Villa Albertine and FACE Foundation's activities in France.
+As Director of Partnerships & Development for Villa Albertine and the Cultural Services of the French Embassy, Caite oversaw all aspects of fundraising and partnership development, with a view to expanding these institutions’ reach and impact; she now coordinates Villa Albertine and FACE Foundation's activities in France.